-New Online Application and Submission Process: Starting August 1, 2014
+New Online Application and Submission Process: As of August 1, 2014:

 Link for New Online Application and Submission Process: https://dst.sp.maricopa.edu/DWG/afpglanding/default.aspx

 Adjunct Faculty Applicant Submission Process (PDF): AFPG Instructions for Online Process

 To access the AFPG site you must login using the following username and password format: